Decorated Gingerbread Men: Quick and Easy Christmas Cookies

 - 4 cups powdered sugar

-- 2 TBS.
-Karo syrup (optional—it makes the frosting spread more easily)
+- 2 tablespoons Karo syrup (optional—it makes the frosting spread more easily)

-- Cream butter and shortening with electric mixer.
+- Cream butter and shortening with an electric mixer.

 - Add vanilla.

 - Gradually add sugar, one cup at a time, beating well on medium speed.

 - Scrape sides and bottom of bowl often.
 When all sugar has been mixed in, icing will appear dry.